daily routine for kids

 Start waking earlier

 Just as you want to start going to bed earlier, you also want to start getting your kids up earlier.
-Start setting the alarm 30 minutes earlier every few days.
-Work your way to your normal time to get up and start getting ready for school.
-Bedtimes between 7:30 and 8:00 p.m. are ideal for most elementary school children.
-Stay consistent for best results.
+Set the alarm 30 minutes earlier every few days until you reach your normal wake-up time for school.

 Tire them out